 RELATED WORK

-On the knowledge representation and management
+On the knowledge representation and management using the semantic web standards technologies

-As we have seen, the service selection mechanism must be able to interpret the functionalities offered by the services and have a representation of the knowledge about the context from which it is able to reason about their availability over the time and the space.
-In this context, proven semantic web technologies utilization is well appropriate.
-Indeed, RDF/RDFS (Resource Description Framework/Schema) [6] languages, subset of first order logic with binary predicates, OWL DL (Web Ontology Language) [7], on top of RDF/RDFS for defining ontologies, based on description logic adding higher expressivity [10], allow knowledge representation, access (SPARQL [8]) and reasoning to infer new knowledge.
+Within the dynamic self-adaptation loop, the service selection mechanism must be able to interpret, on the one hand, the functionalities offered by the devices and the services and, on the other hand, the context from which it is able to reason about their availability over the time, the space or any other relevant dimension in the context of physical objects and devices (temperature, quality of service, consumption, etc…).
+In this context, proven semantic web technologies are well appropriated for representing the knowledge : RDF/RDFS (Resource Description Framework/Schema) [6] languages, subset of first order logic with binary predicates, OWL DL (Web Ontology Language) [7], on top of RDF/RDFS for defining ontologies, based on description logic adding higher expressivity [10], allow knowledge representation, access (SPARQL [8]) and reasoning to infer new knowledge.

 Ontology

-An ontology [9] is a formal and explicit knowledge representation model structuring the concepts of a domain.
-The set of concepts allows the expression of the whole domain knowledge.
-An ontology is composed of three types of elements:
+An ontology [9] is a formal and explicit knowledge representation model hierarchically structuring the concepts of a domain.
+A set of concepts allows the expression of the complete domain knowledge.
+An ontology is composed of three main element types:

-Classes (or concepts) and sub-classes hierarchically organized according to a taxonomy.
+Classes (or concepts) and sub-classes hierarchically organized according to a taxonomy,

 Properties allowing to define facts or relations between classes.
-There are two types of properties :
+There are two property types:

 Object property that defines a relationship between two instances of a class or between classes,